 Developing the next generation of cyberspace defense operators is an urgent national need.
-CAP cadets are rising to the challenge through self-study, classroom lessons and activities, competitions, and week-long career exploration academies.
+CAP members are rising to the challenge through self-study, classroom lessons and activities, competitions, and week-long career exploration academies.
 Visit the CAP Cyber Missions website for the details on all educational opportunities.

 Cyber Badge Program

 To encourage cadet participation in CAP’s cyber education programs, cadets may earn the Cadet Cyber Badge which recognizes a cadet's dedication to cyber education.
 To learn more, download the pamphlet (PDF) and use the tracking log (XLSX) to keep track of the cadet's progress in the program.